There are many ways local residents can help conserve the City of Canning’s natural environment.

 - avoiding fertiliser use on your garden

-- reporting injured wildlife to a licensed wildlife carer or advising the City of Canning
+- reporting injured wildlife to a licensed wildlife carer or advising the City

 - reporting feral pests such as feral bees, cats or foxes to the City